We are currently open for accepting Reptile and Amphibian patients only.

-We are currently not open or accepting animals.
-We are a group of professionals trying to open up a non-profit wildlife rehabilitation center to serve northern Colorado region, including Weld and Larimer county, as soon as possible.
+We are a group of professionals trying to open up a fully fledged non-profit wildlife rehabilitation center to serve northern Colorado region, including Weld and Larimer county, as soon as possible.

 If you have found an animal click here.